jimeh/common-flow/common-flow.md

        the official git
        documentation:
        <https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project>
     2. You SHOULD never blindly commit all changes with "git commit -a".
-Use "git add" to add individual changes to the staging area so you are fully aware of what you are committing.
+It is RECOMMENDED you use "git add -i" to add individual changes to the staging area so you are fully aware of what you are committing.
     3. You SHOULD always use "--force-with-lease" when doing a force push.
-The plain "--force" option is dangerous and destructive.
+The regular "--force" option is dangerous and destructive.
 More
        information:
        <https://developer.atlassian.com/blog/2015/04/force-with-lease/>
     4. You SHOULD understand and be comfortable with